About The Project

 Our founders, Debbie and Gita, travelled to Nepal in October 2017 to identify potential partners and assess the needs of the local communities.
 During their visit, they identified several potential projects but decided to start with a pilot to train 10 women to become professional drivers in Kathmandu based on the interest of the women and what vocational skills they wanted to learn.
 Furthermore driver training was chosen jointly by 6° and our local partner New Sadle to showcase that women can choose any profession they want as long as they have the drive, ambition and support, and in doing so can start breaking stereotypical social and cultural barriers.
 Through hard work and perseverance and given the opportunity these women can become successful and independent drivers with an earning potential increase of about 65% more than what they currently earn (NPR 10,000-15,000 = Euro 80-120 per month).

 Our other seven candidates are at various stages of passing their theory exams and are waiting to apply for their practical exams this year.
-With New Sadle we explore employment and other opportunities for these candidates.
+With New Sadle we are exploring employment and other opportunities for these candidates.

 10 February 2019